On this page you will find your key legal rights on working hours. This includes overtime, rest breaks and the maximum hours you can be asked to work.

 Sometimes, the hours of work are described as ‘zero’ or ‘hours to be agreed’, or they may be set at, say, three hours a week.

-Some rights – for example to Statutory Sick Pay – depend on you earning above the Lower Earnings Limit.
-This is £118 per week for 2019-20, but changes each April.
+Some rights – for example to Statutory Sick Pay – depend on you earning above the Lower Earnings Limit- available here and changed each April.
 If your wages are below this threshold, you may lose out.
 If you hold more than one job, your wages are not aggregated together to meet the threshold.

 You will not have statutory worker rights if you are operating a genuinely self-employed business providing your services to your own clients.